 Responding to Student Drafts Using Audio

 To provide students with audio feedback on their papers, I began by reading their 3-5 page double-spaced drafts carefully, just I did for my written comments.
-Since I had electronic copies of their papers, I didn't make marginal notes; however, on printed essays, I might have make marks in the margins to indicate places I wanted to talk about.
+Since I had electronic copies of their papers, I didn’t make marginal notes; however, on printed essays, I might have made marks in the margins to indicate places I wanted to talk about.
 As I read each essay, I wrote down a list of issues I wanted to discuss, making sure to prioritize global concerns, such as inadequate use of sources or underdeveloped places in the argument.
-Alongside the places I felt needed improvement, I found sections of the argument that were particularly strong, phrasing I found marvelous, or evidence of a marked improvement on a students' past efforts.
-I spent a few minutes reviewing this list and selected sections of the essay, then I collected my thoughts and hit “record.”
+Alongside the places I felt needed improvement, I found sections of the argument that were particularly strong, phrasing I found marvelous, or evidence of a marked improvement on a student’s past efforts.
+I spent a few minutes reviewing this list and selecting sections of the essay, then I collected my thoughts and hit “record.”
 Editing the audio file to take out my spoken stops and starts would have taken a lot of time and it would have detracted from my conversational tone, so I recorded most responses in just one take.

 As I recorded, I pretended the student was there with me in a conference.
 The general structure of my audio response mirrored my written responses to students’ drafts: a word of praise about what was working well in the draft, followed by specific ways the next draft could be improved, and ending with a positive note to encourage their revision process.
 I began by offering a friendly greeting and a general comment of praise about the paper, such as “Hi, Betsy!
 I’m going to respond to your paper about X. First of all, I’m glad you chose this website for your analysis!
 There are so many interesting things to write about there.”
 In the middle section of the recording, I was able to talk through my reactions to various points in students’ papers, offering more nuance than I usually can in written responses through the tone of my voice and the natural efficiency of speech.
 When I wanted to refer to a specific section or sentence to address a local concern about writing, I read the student’s writing out loud to direct him to the right place: “In your third paragraph, where you write X…” In closing I said something like: “Exploring the implications of X would be a really interesting place for you to take this, and I’d be happy to meet with you as your ideas develop for your next draft.
 I look forward to reading it, Betsy!”
 The audio format allowed me to explain my concerns in much more detail than in my handwritten comments, and at the end of each recording, I was also able to offer a short recap of the strengths of the paper and the best places for the student to invest time on improvements.